USS Thomas Hudner Deploys With GRFCSG

-230518-N-AL206-1115 ATLANTIC OCEAN (May 18, 2023) A view from the Arleigh Burke-class destroyer USS Thomas Hudner (DDG 116) of USS Ramage, USS Normandy, USNS Medgar Evers, and USS Gerald R. Ford while underway as part in the Atlantic Ocean, May 18, 2023.
+230514-N-AL206-1074 ATLANTIC OCEAN (May 14, 2023) Sailors aboard the Arleigh Burke-class destroyer USS Thomas Hudner (DDG 116) heave line during a replenishment at sea while underway as part of the Gerald R. Ford Carrier Strike Group (GRFCSG), May 14, 2023.
 Thomas Hudner is part of the Gerald R. Ford Carrier Strike Group and is on a scheduled deployment in the U.S. Naval Forces Europe area of operations, employed by U.S. Sixth Fleet to defend U.S., allied, and partner interests.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Kerri Kline)

 |Date Taken: